MicrosoftDocs/VBA-Docs/api/Excel.Application.DisplayDocumentActionTaskPane.md

 ## Remarks

-Setting this property to **True** will result in a runtime error if the active workbook is not a smart document.
+Setting this property to **True** will result in a run-time error if the active workbook is not a smart document.